seqscope/NovaScope/docs/basic_usage/access_data.md

 ## Dataset Overview

 There are three example datasets published with the NovaScope protocol.

 Each input dataset contains two types of FASTQ files:

 * 1st-seq (single-end) FASTQ file that contains spatial barcodes to construct a barcode map,
-* 2nd-seq (paired-end) FASTQ files that contains spatial barcodes in Read 1, and cDNA sequences in Read 2.
+* 2nd-seq (paired-end) FASTQ files that contain spatial barcodes in Read 1, and cDNA sequences in Read 2.

 ### Minimal Test Run Dataset